-Inaugurated in March 2009 pursuant to Security Council Resolution 1664, the Special Tribunal for Lebanon (STL) has jurisdiction over the crimes committed under Lebanese criminal law in the attack on the former Lebanese prime minister Rafic Hariri, carried out on 14 February 2005.
-It is the first tribunal of international character to try crimes under domestic law and to deal with terrorism as a distinct crime.
-The tribunal sits in Leidschendam, Netherlands and has an office in Beirut.
+Inaugurated in March 2009 pursuant to Security Council Resolution 1664, the Special Tribunal for Lebanon (STL) has jurisdiction over the crimes committed under Lebanese criminal law in the attack on the former prime minister carried out on 14 February 2005.
+It is the first international tribunal to try crimes under domestic law and to deal with terrorism as a distinct crime.
+The tribunal sits in The Hague and has an office in Beirut.

 Special Chambers were established in the courts of East Timor (Special Panel for Serious Crimes), Cambodia (Extraordinary Chambers), Serbia (War Crimes Chamber) and Bosnia-Herzegovina (War Crimes Chamber) in 2000, 2001, 2003 and 2005, respectively.
-In Kosovo, a hybrid entity known as the "Regulation 64 panels", established in 2000 by the United Nations Interim Administration Mission in Kosovo (UNMIK, established by UN Security Council Resolution 1244), allowed international judges to serve alongside domestic judges to try crimes under domestic law.
-UNMIK's involvement with the Kosovo judiciary ended in November 2008 and the responsibility for the prosecution of war crimes, organised crime and other serious crimes under Kosovo law was formally transferred to the European Union Rule of Law Mission in Kosovo (EULEX).
-EULEX war crimes trials in Kosovo are conducted through the ordinary court system by mixed panels of international EULEX judges and Kosovo judges.
-In 2016, the Kosovo Specialist Chambers and Specialist Prosecutor's Office (KSC-SPO) based in The Hague.
-The KSC has jurisdiction over crimes under international and national law.
-It forms part of the Kosovo judicial system and administers justice under Kosovo law with jurisdiction over war crimes, crimes against humanity, as well as transnational crimes committed or commenced in Kosovo.
-How-ever, it is independent from, and has primacy over, Kosovo courts.
-Its judges and staff are exclusively international.
+In Kosovo,1 a hybrid entity known as the "Regulation 64 panels", established in 2000 by the United Nations Interim Administration Mission in Kosovo (UNMIK), allows international judges to serve alongside domestic judges to try war criminals.